-While Drake Bay (Bahía Drake in Spanish, pronounced ba-ee-ah drah-keh) remains one of the more isolated spots in Costa Rica, the small town located at the mouth of the Río Agujitas has boomed a bit over the years.
-Some 25 years ago there was no road, and the nearest regularly functioning airstrip was in Palmar Sur.
+While Drake Bay (Bahía Drake in Spanish, pronounced ba-ee-ah drah-keh) remains one of the more isolated spots in Costa Rica, the small town located at the mouth of the Río Agujitas has boomed over the years.
+Some 25 years ago there was no road, and the nearest functioning airstrip was in Palmar Sur.
 Today a small airstrip operates here year-round, and the gravel road connecting Drake Bay to the paved road at Rincón is usually passable.
-Still, the village of Drake Bay is still tiny, and the lodges listed here remain quiet and remote getaways catering to naturalists, anglers, and scuba divers.
-Tucked away on the northern edge of the Osa Peninsula, Drake Bay is a great place to get away from it all.
+Still, the village of Drake Bay, formally known as Agujitas, remains small, and most of the lodges here are quiet and remote getaways catering to wildlife lovers and scuba divers.
+Tucked away on the northwest corner of the Osa Peninsula, Drake Bay is a great place to get away from it all.

-South of Drake Bay are the wilds of the Osa Peninsula, including Corcovado National Park.
-This is one of Costa Rica’s most beautiful regions, yet it’s also one of its least accessible.
-Corcovado National Park covers about half of the peninsula and contains the largest single expanse of virgin lowland rainforest in Central America.
-For this reason, Corcovado is well known among naturalists and researchers studying rainforest ecology.
-If you come here, you’ll learn firsthand why they call them rainforests: Some parts of the peninsula receive more than 635cm (250 in.) of rain per year—that’s more than three Shaquille O’Neals.
+South of Drake Bay are the wilds of the Osa Peninsula, including Corcovado National Park, which is often described as the crown jewel of Costa Rican parks.
+It covers about a third of the Osa Peninsula and contains the largest single expanse of virgin lowland rainforest in Central America.
+For this reason, Corcovado is well known among researchers studying rainforest ecology.
+If you come here, you’ll learn firsthand why they’re called rainforests: Some parts of the peninsula receive up to 700cm (23 ft.) of rain per year—that’s more than three Shaquille O’Neals.

-Puerto Jiménez is the best base if you want to spend a lot of time hiking in and camping inside Corcovado National Park.
-Drake Bay is primarily a collection of mostly high-end hotels, very isolated and mostly accessible only by boat.
-Travelers using these hotels can have great day hikes and guided tours into Corcovado Park, but Puerto Jiménez is the place if you want to have more time in the park or to explore independently.
-(It has budget hotels, the parks office, and “taxi/bus” service to Carate and Los Patos, from which visitors can hike into the various stations.)
-From the Drake Bay side, you’re much more dependent on a boat ride/organized tour from one of the lodges to explore the park; these lodges offer many other guided outings in addition to visits to the park.
+Puerto Jiménez is the best jumping-off place if you want to spend time hiking and camping in Corcovado National Park.
+Drake Bay is primarily a collection of high-end hotels, very isolated and mostly accessible by boat.
+These hotels offer great day hikes and guided tours into the park, but Puerto Jiménez is the place to go if you want to spend more time in the park.
+(It has hotels for all budgets, the parks office, and land transportation to Carate and Los Patos, from which visitors can hike into the various stations.)
+From the Drake Bay side, you’re more dependent on a boat ride/organized tour from one of the lodges to explore the park, but these lodges offer other guided outings in addition to visits to the park.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.